kisahtegar/machine-learning-android/README.md

-# Prediction using Regression with Interpreter
+# Prediction using Regression with Interpreter (Firebase Machine Learning)

-Learn to utilize the Interpreter API to predict rice stocks using regression techniques.
+Learn to utilize the Interpreter API to predict rice stocks using regression techniques with Firebase Machine Learning import model.

 | Nama Project                  | Latihan TensorFlow Lite (prediction)  |
 |-------------------------------|---------------------------------------|